sbromberger/LightGraphs.jl/docs/src/index.md

 # Light Graphs

-The goal of *LightGraphs.jl* is to mirror the functionality of robust network and graph analysis libraries such as [NetworkX](http://networkx.github.io) while being simpler to use and more efficient than existing Julian graph libraries such as [Graphs.jl](https://github.com/JuliaLang/Graphs.jl).
-It is an explicit design decision that any data not required for graph manipulation (attributes and other information, for example) is expected to be stored outside of the graph structure itself.
-Such data lends itself to storage in more traditional and better-optimized mechanisms.
+The goal of *LightGraphs.jl* is to offer a performant platform for network and graph analysis in Julia.
 To this end, LightGraphs offers both (a) a set of simple, concrete graph implementations -- `Graph` (for undirected graphs) and `DiGraph` (for directed graphs), and (b) an API for the development of more sophisticated graph implementations under the `AbstractGraph` type.

-Additional functionality may be found in a number of companion packages, including:
+As such, *LightGraphs.jl* is the central package of the JuliaGraphs ecosystem.
+Additional functionality like advanced IO and file formats, weighted graphs, property graphs, and optimization related functions can be found in the following packages:
   * [LightGraphsExtras.jl](https://github.com/JuliaGraphs/LightGraphsExtras.jl): extra functions for graph analysis.
   * [MetaGraphs.jl](https://github.com/JuliaGraphs/MetaGraphs.jl): graphs with associated meta-data.
   * [SimpleWeightedGraphs.jl](https://github.com/JuliaGraphs/SimpleWeightedGraphs.jl): weighted graphs.